 Unable to wait a second longer, I broke down and flat out bought tomatoes.
 Perfectly ripe, juicy, flavorful tomatoes.
 First I lucked out with strawberries, and now these bad boys?
 Life is good!
-Even when you space out at the grocery store and forget to buy bread for the bruschetta.
-Oops?
+Though when you space out at the grocery store and forget to buy bread for the bruschetta….
+Oops!

 Zucchini to the rescue!!!

 This recipe easily doubled, tripled, or quadrupled for a hungry crowd!

 - 4 TBSP crumbled feta